-(2) Contact their current insurance company and have the company submit a new ICC to HQ USAREUR Vehicle Registry, Unit 29230, APO AE 09136-9230, or through German mail (Bundespost) to Amerikanische Zulassungsstelle (Insurance Section), Postfach 1263, D-67673 Enkenbach-Alsenborn.
-ICCs submitted to update the registration file are subject to the requirements in paragraph 3-5a(3)(c).
+(2) Contact their current insurance company and have the company submit a new ICC to the RMV.
+Insurance companies can submit new ICCs for updates by email to usarmy.sembach.usareur-af.mbx.rmv-insurance-processing@army.mil, or by German mail addressed as follows: Amerikanische Zulassungsstelle (Insurance Section), Postfach 308, D-67675 Enkenbach-Alsenborn.
+ICCs submitted to update the registration file are subject to the requirements in paragraph 3-5a(3)(b)3.

 d.
-No fee is charged for issuing amended registration documents as long as the current registration document is turned in to the local registration office (FRS).
+No fee is charged for issuing amended registration documents as long as the current registration document is turned in to the local FRS.

 e.
-When an individual who has U.S. Forces-issued German license plates transfers to a new duty station within Germany, he or she must obtain new license plates that have the new duty station area prefix for the POV within 30 calendar days after reassignment.
+Within 30 calendar days after reassignment, individuals who have U.S. Forces-issued German license plates and who transfer to a new duty station within Germany must obtain new license plates that have the new duty station area prefix.
 When the plates are changed, the FRS clerk will send the old plates to the RMV.
 Each time new license plates are issued, a new ICC must be submitted.

-(1) If the registration is valid for more than 1 year, the license plates and registration are issued free of charge, with the same expiration date.
+(1) If the registration is valid for more than 1 year, the license plates and the registration are issued at no fee with the same expiration date.